seanh/python-multiversion-dependency-management-demo/README.md

   `coverage` environments because these operations don't require the package to be installed.

+* Both `make sure` and GitHub Actions use tox to run everything in parallel which is much faster.
+  I also removed the `parallel_show_output = true` that we use in our other projects so that it only shows the output of any failed environments, keeps the logs much shorter.
+  Also removed the `tox-pyenv` plugin because I don't think we need it and it creates log noise on GitHub Actions.

 ### TODO: GitHub Actions

 ### TODO: Deal with duplication of the Python versions